-- Direct System Privileges By Database Account Report The Direct System Privileges By Database Account Report lists system privileges directly granted to the database account selected on the Report Parameters page. - Direct and Indirect System Privileges By Database Account Report The Direct and Indirect System Privileges By Database Account Report displays system privileges for the database account selected on the Report Parameters page. - Hierarchical System Privileges by Database Account Report The Hierarchical System Privileges by Database Account Report shows a hierarchical breakdown of role-based system privileges and direct system privileges. - ANY System Privileges for Database Accounts Report The ANY System Privileges for Database Accounts Report shows ANY system privileges granted to the specified database account or role. - System Privileges By Privilege Report The System Privileges By Privilege Report lists database accounts and roles that have the system privilege selected on the Report Parameters page.
+- Direct System Privileges By Database Account Report The Direct System Privileges By Database Account Report lists system privileges directly granted to the database account selected on the Report Parameters page. - Direct and Indirect System Privileges By Database Account Report The Direct and Indirect System Privileges By Database Account Report displays system privileges for the database account selected on the Report Parameters page. - Hierarchical System Privileges by Database Account Report The Hierarchical System Privileges by Database Account Report shows a hierarchical breakdown of role-based system privileges and direct system privileges. - System Privileges By Privilege Report The System Privileges By Privilege Report lists database accounts and roles that have the system privilege selected on the Report Parameters page.